How to Decorate with Pillows: 11 Expert Tips for Every Room

 To coordinate throw pillow patterns, decide on a primary color and choose complementing patterns that echo the hue.
 Mix large-scale patterns with small and medium-scale patterns for the most up-to-date and interesting look.

-When we say texture, we mean fabric.
+When we say texture, we mean type of fabric weave.
 Velvet, linen, embroidery, faux fur, cotton or tweeds – textures provide interest, so choose a variety and pair them up for stunning results.

 Velvet and silk are a winning combination, but don’t overlook options that seem like complete opposites.